Ford announces expansion to Learn and Stay grant for local EMS services

 The grant, introduced in March 2022, provides upfront funding to cover tuition, books, and educational costs for students in certain programs in priority communities.
 As part of the grant, students must commit to working in the region post-graduation for a minimum of six months for every year of study funded by grant.

-The Fanshawe College and Here For You logos are shown.
-A young woman is smiling while using a laptop.
+The Fanshawe College Student Success and Here For You logos are shown.
+A young person is shown sitting at a desk reading.
 Text states: Exam time can feel overwhelming.
 Let us help you succeed.
 We are here for you.

 “Students can apply for full upfront funding at select colleges and universities, if they commit to staying in their region,” Premier Ford said during the press conference.
 “We’ll pay for your tuition, your books, and other direct educational costs for a practical nursing program in London, for a paramedic program in Sudbury, or for a medical laboratory program in Windsor.”